OviSarkar62/Basic_Operations_of_MongoDB/README.md

 # Basic Operations of MongoDB

-Basic operations like

-create,

-read,

-find,

-update,

-delete data with built-in and custom schema.
+Basic operations of MongoDB like create, read, find, update, delete data with built-in and custom schema.
+MongoDBCompass must be connected to run the following operartions.

 ## CRUD Operations in MongoDB